Roughly 1/3 of the meat Americans consume is beef, and if you have a nice steak dinner planned, a failed thawing process doesn't have to ruin it.

 Grilled or Broiled Steak

 You can also cook slightly frozen steak when you're planning to cook the entire steak with a high-heat method, such as grilling or broiling.
 To check, hold the steak in both hands and try to bend it in the middle.
-You should be able to bend the steak easily -- if it resists bending, it is too deeply frozen and the inside may not cook through until after the outside burns.
+You should be able to bend the steak easily.
+If it resists bending, it's too frozen and the inside may not cook through until after the outside burns.